 You would have heard somehow that processed food is unhealthy.

-But, you don’t know what processed food really means and how it has contributed to the rise of chronic diseases like heart disease and diabetes and epidemic diseases like obesity.
+But, you don’t know what processed food means and how it has contributed to the rise of chronic diseases like heart disease and diabetes and epidemic diseases like obesity.

 Some identify processed food as too many ingredients or the addition of artificial colors, flavors, and chemical additives.